To make a collage or a composition using AKVIS Chameleon, do the following:

 Click the right mouse button on to call the Guidelines Menu and set the visualization parameters:

 Attention!
-If you change the parameter values and re-run the image processing, the changes made with the post-processing tools will be lost!
+If you change the settings and re-run the image processing, the changes made with these tools will be lost!

 Press the button on the Control Panel, enter a name for the file and indicate a folder to which you want to save the file.